tartansandal/conda-bash-completion/README.md

 Thanks to Mike Sarahan (@msarahan) for encourangment and discusions that lead to packaging this feature rather than hard wiring it into the bash initialization.

+Special thanks to all users who have provided feeback on issues and bugs. :smile: